 “Several gridlock is a reality faced by millions of residents in Los Angeles every day.
 But plans to expand the city’s Metro Red Line and to ofer direct connections from Downtown Los Angeles to the Pacific Ocean were delayed for more than 20 years because of serious safety concerns.
 Experts have now assured us htat tunneling technologies have improved sufficiently to allay those concerns.
 It’s time to make this project a reality.”

 The legislation became law following the December 3, 2007 approval of the Senate version (S.497).

 The earth pressure balance machines were put into use for the construction of the Metro Gold Line Eastside Extension.

-More photos and information about how they work can be found in the December 9, 2005 issue of MyMetro, the LACMTA employee news digest.
+More photos and information about how they work can be found in the Winter, 2006 issue of Metro Quarterly and the December 9, 2005 issue of the MyMetro employee news digest.

 Additional information about the Wilshire Corridor Tunneling Project peer review can be found in the American Public Transportation Association Peer Review Panel’s Final Report.